bateller/martinfitzpatrick.name/content/code/qtipy-the-data-automator.md

 Requires PyQt5.
 Compatible with both Python2.7 and Python3.4.

 The back-end running is powered by [runipy](https://github.com/paulgb/runipy/), which is a great tool for running notebooks and getting output from the command line.

+# Installation

+QtIPy requires PyQt5.
+Compatible with both Python2.7 and Python3.4.

+Best installed via PyPi:

+    pip install qtipy

+Then from a command line run:

+    QtIPy

+For Mac users a launcher `.app` is available for download from [here](http://download.martinfitzpatrick.name/QtIPy.app.zip).
+Install as above, then download the `.app` and drag to your dock.
+Click to launch QtIPy!